Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Experimental Results

 Figure \ref{fig:frac} compares the learning trends between FedMR and six baselines for a non-IID scenario ($\alpha=0.1$) with both ResNet-20 model and CIFAR-10 dataset, where the numbers of activated clients are $5$, $10$, $20$, $50$, and $100$, respectively.
 From Figure~\ref{fig:frac}, we can observe that FedMR achieves the best inference performance for all cases.
-When the number of activated clients increases, the convergence fluctuations reduce significantly.
-Please refer to Appendix \ref{sec:app_exp} for more results on IID scenarios.
+We can also observe that too few activated clients (i.e., $K=5$) result in a degradation of the accuracy of the global model in all the FL methods.
+We find that when the number of activated clients increases, the convergence fluctuations reduce significantly and FedMR achieves the smallest fluctuations compared to all the baselines for all cases.